 Groundwater management law in California previously authorized certain local agencies to adopt and implement a groundwater management plan.
-Local agencies seeking State funds from the Department of Water Resources (DWR) for groundwater projects and groundwater quality projects were required to prepare and implement a groundwater management plan that included basin management objectives for the basin.
+Local agencies seeking state funds from the Department of Water Resources (DWR) for groundwater projects and groundwater quality projects were required to prepare and implement a groundwater management plan that included basin management objectives.

 RCRC will closely monitor and participate in the development of policy and regulations that implement the Groundwater Management Act.

 Staff: Mary-Ann Warmerdam